dplocki/cryptopals/README.md

 ### AES in ECB mode

 The Golang package [crypto](https://pkg.go.dev/crypto) doesn't support the ECB mode.
 [Wonder why](https://github.com/golang/go/issues/5597).
 Anyway it is easy to implement... if you know enought about AES algorythm and its implemention.

+### Don't implement your own cryptographic

+If this challenges taught me anything by now, it will be: you can always make an error in implementing the good algorithm.
+I am adding the warning to the [README.md](./README.md) file.